mitchpaulus/neobem/doc/tutorials.inc.md

 There are files for OpenStudio (`.osc` and `.osm`) and EnergyPlus (`.idf`).

-When the component is loaded as a structure in Neobem, it will populate the URL to these files.
+When the component is loaded as a dictionary in Neobem, it will populate the URL to these files.

 This makes including the file straightforward.
 An example would look like this: